wingforth/nvim-im-select/README.md

 There are two commands:

 1. `:ImSelectToggle`
-    Command `ImSelectToggle` is used to enable/disabled pulgin neovim-im-select.
+    Command `ImSelectToggle` is used to enable/disabled plugin neovim-im-select.
 2. `:ImSelectFocusEventToggle`
     Command `ImSelectFocusEventToggle` is used to turn on/off switching input method automatically on FocusLost and FocusGained events.